 Whether it is on our terrace, in our salon or in one of our 44 warm rooms, you will feel just like at home.
 The view on the Cap provided from the beach will awaken your adventurous desires.
-Our restaurant proposes fresh and local products through a traditional cuisine, while the fitness room allows to remain healthy.
+Our restaurant proposes fresh and local products through a traditional cuisine, while the wellness area invites you to a moment of total relaxation.

 In these walls, the quality of service and hospitality shows the soul of a House where among family or friends you can forget that you are away from home.